 Bioidentical hormone replacement therapy (BHRT) is a treatment that uses natural hormones that are equivalent chemically to certain hormones that have been naturally lost or diminished, usually with age.
-They can also be used to replace hormones that have been lost or reduced because of injury, a medical problem, or genetics.
+They can also be used for natural hormone replacement of hormones that have been lost or reduced because of injury, a medical problem, or genetics.
 Right now the bioidentical hormones that are usually used include estrogen and progesterone, with the former being the most common.
 Bioidentical hormone replacement therapy can also be used in both men and women to replace testosterone, though this is both less common and more controversial right now.

 Many people have found relief from their symptoms of hormone deficiencies and imbalances through traditional synthetic hormone replacement treatments, and bioidentical hormones are merely a natural outgrowth of this area.
-Many people are able to get the same benefits with this newer therapy, while also enjoying the fact that the ingredients are all natural and in many cases things they have actually heard of.
-One common misperception about bioidentical hormones, however, is that they are always custom compounded for each individual.
-The fact is that bioidenticals can be custom made, but are not always done this way – so the bad press that bioidentical hormones get at times because a custom compounder got a formula wrong should not affect the entire BHRT field.
+Many people are able to get the same benefits with this newer natural hormone replacement, while also enjoying the fact that the ingredients are all natural and in many cases things they have actually heard of.
+One common misconception about bioidentical hormones, however, is that they are always custom compounded for each individual.
+The fact is that these hormones can be custom made, but are not always done this way – so the bad press that bioidentical hormones get at times because a custom compounder got a formula wrong should not affect the entire BHRT field.

 What Bioidentical Hormones Can Do: